sanyab03/Personal-Portfolio-Website/README.md

            <p> This website was developed by Sanya Bansal </p>

   <h2>Feedback:</h2>
-          <p>If you have any suggestions, or feedback regarding the game, feel free to open an issue on the GitHub repository or contact me at sanya.bansal.bbb@gmail.com.</p>
+          <p>If you have any suggestions, or feedback regarding the website, feel free to open an issue on the GitHub repository or contact me at sanya.bansal.bbb@gmail.com.</p>

   <h3>Happy coding!!</h3>